Lilianasu/Coursera_data_cleaning_project/Readme.md

 library(dplyr)    # Data frames tool
 library(reshape2) # Help with melt and cast of data frames
 ```
 0.2 Set working directory.
-Download and unzip files in "wearable" folder
+Download and unzip files in "wearable" folder.

+A datacleaningfinalproject folder is created, and is set as the working directory.
+This is where the raw data is downloaded.
 ```
 if(!exists("~/datacleaningfinalproject")){dir.create("~/datacleaningfinalproject")}
 setwd("~/datacleaningfinalproject")